 In Deep Ensembles, the uncertainty in the weights is not learned or tuned but instead stems from the random initialization of the weights and stochasticity of the training procedure.
-Each model in the ensemble would then learn a local minimum which are combined to form a prediction and uncertainty estimate.
-This was found to outperform BBB in terms of segmentation accuracy and probability calibration in most cases.
+Each model in the ensemble would learn a local minimum, which are combined to form a prediction and uncertainty estimate.
+Deep Ensembles outperformed BBB in terms of segmentation accuracy and probability calibration in most cases.
 This may be because the approximate posterior learned by BBB covered only one (or a few) mode(s) of the true posterior and a small neighbourhood around each mode, as opposed to multiple local modes in Deep Ensembles.
 Based on our observations, the histogram of the weights learned by each member in Deep Ensembles was very similar to each other.
-Techniques such as canonical correlation analysis can be used to compare the representations (i.e., feature maps) between different members of the ensemble and to better understand model uncertainty \citep{morcos2018insights}.
+Techniques such as canonical correlation analysis may be used to compare the learned feature maps between different members of the ensemble to better understand model uncertainty \cite{morcos2018insights}.

-While Deep Ensembles performed similarly or better than BBB on images with blurring or stretching distortions, BBB outperformed Deep Ensembles on images with noise distortions.
-A difference in these distortions is that the noise was added independently per pixel while blurring and stretching were applied for each structure as a whole.
-This suggests that BBB is more suitable for capturing uncertainty in low-level pixelwise variations while Deep Ensemble is better for modelling uncertainty in structural variations.